Legal Landscape: Privacy

 For example, courts are still addressing the applicability of the “third party doctrine,” which holds that an individual does not possess a reasonable expectation of privacy in records held by a third party, in the modern context.
 The third party doctrine was originally established in a pair of 1970s Supreme Court cases concerning the privacy of calling and banking records.
 Modern courts faced with the question of whether the third party doctrine applies to electronic data held by a third party have reached divergent opinions: some courts have held that the contents of an email or a person’s location history are constitutionally protected even if held by a third party, while others have held that the third party doctrine negates such protection.

-Similarly, courts have only begun to address the question of whether individuals retain a “reasonable expectation of privacy” in information that was at one time publicly available.
-In the 2012 case United States v.
-Jones, the U.S. Supreme Court did not directly answer that question, though a majority of the justices expressed a willingness to consider whether long-term monitoring of a person’s location, even in public, violated the Fourth Amendment.
+Similarly, courts have begun to address the question of whether individuals retain a “reasonable expectation of privacy” in information that was at one time publicly available.
+In the 2018 case United States v.
+Carpenter, the U.S. Supreme Court made clear that long-term monitoring of a person’s location, even in public, violated the Fourth Amendment.
 However, other courts have rejected the idea that information made publicly available still retains constitutional protection.

 The Electronic Communications Privacy Act